 Please save the dates so you can join us for all events!
-All sessions will take place on Zoom from 12:00 pm-1:15 pm EST on the third Thursdays in February, April, July, and September.
+All sessions except our special events on Nov.
+16 will take place on Zoom from 12:00 pm-1:15 pm ET on the third Thursdays in February, April, July, and September.
 Each session will involve a presentation followed by Q&A. See below for titles, descriptions, speaker bios, and registration links.
 To receive direct communications about upcoming DEI programs, please sign up for the monthly CFAES DEI Newsletter.

 Dates, details, and speaker bios